lwthatcher/stickers/src/app/dataview/README.md

 The main work of label creation or editting from the _user's_ perspective will be done here.

+This component is also responsible for actually loading the appropriate sensor streams from the `data-loader` server and displaying them.

 Some of the core functionality of the `databar` component is broken into a few helper classes to simplify things:

 - The `drawer` handles the code for plotting data/labels and zooming on the SVG
 - The `labeller` handles the creation, deletion, and editting of the actual labels in the provided _labelstream_

+#### `save-menu` component
+This is a simple non-repeating menu located at the bottom for saving user work.

 ## Directory Layout
 The directory layout mostly follows the design layout of the `dataview` component,